icons8/lunacy-docs/docs/objects.md

 After you select an object within a group, you can switch to other objects of that group by simply clicking them.

+To quickly select all objects on the canvas, use the `Ctrl+A` shortcut.

 For details about using the select tool and a demo, click <a href="https://docs.icons8.com/tools/#select-tool" target="_blank">here</a>.

 ## Moving objects